skoolkid/skoolkit/sphinx/source/migration.rst

 [OtherCode:\*]
 --------------
-The following parameters are no longer supported:
+In :ref:`otherCode` sections, the following parameters are no longer supported:

 * ``Header``
 * ``Index``